 As the moment of truth for Brexit negotiations is approaching, with the October European Council around the corner, we review opinions on the outcome and meaning of the Salzburg summit.

 Guntram Wolff welcomes Bruegel affiliate fellow Silvia Merler to evaluate the Italian government’s planned budget for 2019, in this Director’s Cut of ‘The Sound of Economics’

 Bruegel senior fellow Scott Marcus welcomes former European Regulators Group chairman Kip Meek to explore the consequences of Brexit for ICT policy-making in Europe.

-Testimony before the European Parliament Committee on the Internal Market and Consumer Protection (IMCO).
+Testimony before the European Parliament's Committee on Industry, Research and Energy (ITRE).

 Bruegel director Guntram Wolff is joined by Alicia García-Herrero, senior fellow at Bruegel, and Zhang Weiwei, director at The China Institute of Fudan University, following up a Bruegel conference focused on the potential for closer economic links between China and the EU.

 The need for reform of the EU is increasingly urgent.
 The authors of this policy brief suggest a new governance model, combining a bare-bones EU with a 'Europe of clubs'.
 Such reform would offer scope for broad membership without stalling the process of integration for those that wish to pursue it.